Excel Number Formatting – Thousands and Millions

 Things to Remember While Million Format in Excel

-- Instead, Million, we can just show the alphabet M as the result.
+- Instead, Million, we can just show the alphabet M as a result.

-- Instead of thousand, we can just show the alphabet K as the result.
+- Instead of thousand, we can just show the alphabet K as a result.
 These two are alphabetical represents for Million & Thousands.

-- In order to show the negative numbers in red color apply below code.
+- In order to show the negative numbers in red color, apply the below code.

 [>=1000000] $#,##0.0,,”M”;[>0] $#,##0.0,”K”;[Red]General